 In case of an emergency: If there is an emergency, we do have an emergency button at the front door of the Lodge.
 You press that button and you will be connected to a 911 attendant who can dispatch the necessary emergency crews (e.g. EMS, Fire, Police).

 Heating and Cooling: We have furnace and/or electric baseboard heating, as well as fireplaces.
 For the furnace heating, we have Nest thermostats (see Nest operating instructions).
 For the electric baseboard heating, we have MySa thermostats (see MySa operating instructions).
-Firewood and kindling are provided and stocked prior to arrival and refilled as needed (see How to Start a Fire).
-Gas and wood fireplaces – depending on the cabin reserved.
+Firewood and kindling are provided and stocked prior to arrival and refilled during your stay (Learn more about how to request firewood and how to start a fire).
+There are gas and wood fireplaces – depending on the cabin reserved.
 In addition, we have Mr. Heater Big Buddy indoor propane heaters in the cabins (winter season) or they can be picked up at the front desk (non-winter season).

 We do not have air conditioners in the cabins.
 However, we do provide box fans upon request (ask for a fan at the front desk).